dividedmind/statistics-done-wrong/introduction.rst

-The situation is so bad that even the authors of surveys of statistical knowledge lack the necessary statistical knowledge to formulate survey questions -- the last survey I cited included a multiple choice question asking medical residents to define a *p* value and gave four incorrect definitions as the only options.\ :cite:p:`Goodman:2008gz` We can give the authors some leeway, because many introductory statistics textbooks poorly or incorrectly define this basic statistical concept as well.
+The situation is so bad that even the authors of surveys of statistical knowledge lack the necessary statistical knowledge to formulate survey questions -- the numbers I just quoted are misleading, because the survey of medical residents included a multiple choice question asking residents to define a *p* value and gave four incorrect definitions as the only options.\
+:cite:p:`Goodman:2008gz` We can give the authors some leeway, because many introductory statistics textbooks poorly or incorrectly define this basic statistical concept as well.

 The misuse of statistics ranges from the trivial to the complex.
 Consider a